khileshsharma/05-JWT-Basics/README.md

 dotenv  : we can keep sensitive information separate from out codebase, making it easier to manage and maintain different configurations for different environments (e.g., development, staging, production) without modifying the application's code.

 require('express-async-errors');   // it helps to write repetative try catch codes without calling

+app.use -> public
+app.use -> express.json()

+app.use -> routes/main

+ then controllers/main.js is called and values are stored in const

+before doing any operation on those stuff we call or check for middleware/auth to check authentication/verification of token(validity)

+then check  middleware/not-found and then middleware/errorHandler